Stunning turnaround as Suu Kyi set to defend Myanmar against charge of Rohingya genocide | The Japan Times

 YANGON – The last time Myanmar leader Aung San Suu Kyi traveled to Western Europe, she was feted as the freshly elected civilian ruler of a fledgling democracy who had brought an end to half a century of military dictatorship.

-Gambia, a tiny, mainly Muslim West African state backed by the 57-nation Organization for Islamic Cooperation (OIC), lodged a lawsuit at the International Court of Justice last month against Myanmar for genocide, including mass murder and rape.
+Gambia, a tiny, mainly Muslim West African state backed by the 57-nation Organization for Islamic Cooperation, lodged a lawsuit at the International Court of Justice last month against Myanmar for genocide, including mass murder and rape.

 Myanmar denies the allegations, and Suu Kyi’s office said she will fly to The Hague for the first hearings, starting Tuesday, to “defend the national interest.”